mpaglia0/Iudas/README.md

 SOCIAL = (('mail', 'https://your-domain/your-contact-module'))
 ```

 If you have more links add them to SOCIAL.
-The Name has to be the name of the corresponding Bootstrap icon.
+The 'Name' has to be the name of the corresponding Bootstrap icon.
 If ``SHOW_SOCIAL_ON_INDEX_PAGE_HEADER`` is set to ``True`` social icons will be
 shown under site sub-title on the index page.